Hobonichi: Interviews

-Sale of goods
+Sales

 The company develops and sells a wide range of merchandise in cooperation with major manufacturers, including T-shirts, calendars, bound notebooks, and clay pots.
 This is Hobonichi's main source of revenue.
 In particular, the original bound notebooks called Hobonichi Techo have become popular goods that have been perfected with the input of users since the early days of the site, and are still being sold as "evolving notebooks" with improvements made every year.
 In addition, a number of books born from the site's content have been published, and even a Hobonichi Credit Card was issued in cooperation with DC Card (currently no longer being issued).
 In addition, the company has collaborated with Nissin Foods and 7-Eleven to produce and sell an official Hobonichi cup noodle called Saru no Osekkai (サルのおせっかい).

+Hobonichi Planners/Notebooks

 Treetop Secret Base

 Hobonichi has a close relationship with Nintendo due to its connection with Itoi's MOTHER series of games, and has been running a series of articles on Nintendo called Treetop Secret Base (樹の上の秘密基地, Ki no ue no himitsu kichi) since its establishment.
 In 2006, Nintendo gave priority to providing information on Mother 3 to Hobonichi, and Hobonichi staff members were in charge of the pages on Nintendo's homepage.

 In addition, the former president of Nintendo, Satoru Iwata, had a personal relationship with Itoi and held the title of "IT manager" at Hobonichi since its inception, and in 2007 was still the IT manager for the site despite also leading Nintendo.
 This was due to Iwata's great personal efforts as a partner in launching the website and making it online within Itoi's office (Iwata was working at HAL Laboratory when the website was launched).
 Conversations with Iwata and Shigeru Miyamoto were also held on a regular basis.